Getting Started with Adafruit MEMENTO: Python Programmable DIY Camera Board

 Right button pin 12

-Both the Arduino and CircuitPython PyCamera libraries have built-in support for these buttons, making them easy to use.
+Both the Arduino and CircuitPython PyCamera libraries have built-in support for these buttons, making them easy to use in Adafruit MEMENTO Arduino and CircuitPython projects.

-On the front side of the MEMENTO, above the four user buttons, is the analog MEMS microphone, labelled Mic on the board’s silkscreen.
-It can be used as a sensor to detect loud sounds.
+On the front side of the Adafruit MEMENTO camera board, above the four user buttons, is the analog MEMS microphone, labelled Mic on the board’s silkscreen.
+It can be used as a sensor to detect loud sounds for various Adafruit MEMENTO projects.
 It is not intended for recording video with audio.

 The analog input from the microphone is connected to GPIO2.
-It’s accessible in CircuitPython with board.
+It’s accessible in CircuitPython with the board.
 MIC and in Arduino with 2.
+This component enables audio feedback in your Adafruit MEMENTO software applications.

 Below the TFT display, between two of the user buttons, is the speaker, also labelled Speaker in the silkscreen.